-Dividend income on equity securities is recognised in the income statement when the right to receive the dividend is established.
+Dividend income on equity securities are recognised in the income statement when the right to receive the dividend is established.

-Gains or losses on sales of securities and unrealised gains or losses arising on revaluation of investments classified as 'financial assets at fair value through income statement' are included in the income statement in the period in which they arise.
+Gains or losses on sales of securities and unrealised gains or losses arising on revaluation of investments classified as 'financial assets at fair value through profit or loss' are included in the income statement in the period in which they arise.

-Mark-up on government securities, debt securities, return on certificates of investments, profit on clean placements, return on bank balances and income from reverse repurchase agreements are recognised on a time proportion basis using effective interest rate method.
+Mark-up on government securities, debt securities, return on certificates of investment, profit on clean placements, return on bank balances and income from reverse repurchase agreements are recognised on a time proportion basis using effective interest rate method.

-4.10 Element of income / loss and capital gains / losses included in prices of units sold less those in units redeemed
+4.10Element of income / loss and capital gains / losses included in prices of units sold less those in units redeemed